kaga/kaga.github.io/debugging-teams/_posts/2021-07-17-Mythical-Man-Month.markdown

 > Setting of external specifications is not more creative work than the designing of implementations.
 It is just different creative work.

 As a software engineer, I think the best code is the code that need not writing, by carefully balancing the act of building new software and purchasing off the shelf solution.
 It is espically a valuable skill to have when the team is small but a lot work has to be done.
 Focus all the effort in delivering the core value for the customer.
-It is as highly creative work as writing the most elegant efficent code, and I think it is better to rotate the roles of Architecture and Implement
+It is as highly creative work as writing the most elegant efficent code, and I think it is better to rotate the roles of architects and implementors

 ### Schedule

 > when schedule slippage is recognized, the natural ( and traditional ) response is to add manpower.
 Like dousing a fire with gasoline, this makes matters worse, much worse.
 More fire requires more gasoline, and thus begins a regenerative cycle with ends in disaster.

+In this post-agile world,

+I think it is safe to say, the industry is starting to head towards the post-agile world.

+where